marioy47/blog-site/posts/mdx-deck-developer-presentations-part-1/index.md

 - Create the directory `mdx-deck-tutorial/`
 - Create a minimal `package.json` file
+- Create the empty `slides.mdx` file for the slides of our presentation.
 - Place an `mdx-deck` command in `./node_modules/.bin/mdx-deck` that will take care of generating our presentation.
-- It will create the empty `slides.mdx` file for the slides of our presentation.

 ![Starting the MDX Deck project](init-mdx-deck-project.png)

+If I list the contents of the current fulder, minus the `node_modules` dir, I will get the following structure:

 ```bash
 $ tree -I node_modules